jg23497/fotura/docs/development.md

 uv pip install -e .
 ```

-This will make the `phototidy` command available for testing during development.
+This will make the `fotura` command available for testing during development.

 ### Run tests